cbolz/summit-fy19/playbooks/Atributions.md

 # Credits

-The playbooks have been provided by John Hardy via his [github repo](https://github.com/jonnyfiveiq/Ansible_Playbooks/)
+The SimpleExample playbook has been provided by John Hardy via his [github repo](https://github.com/jonnyfiveiq/Ansible_Playbooks/)